-Markets were severely disrupted by COVID-19 at the 31 March funding valuation date resulting in depressed asset values.
-However, the Fund's assets have recovered strongly in 2020/21.
-Although the value placed of the obligations will also have increased due to changes in underlying market conditions, the funding level of the Fund as at 31 March 2021 is likely to be significantly improved compared to that reported as at 31 March 2020.
+Markets were severely disrupted by COVID-19 at the 31 March funding valuation date resulting in depressed asset values but recovered very strongly in 2020 and 2021.
+Due to the war in Ukraine, early 2022 resulted in volatile markets, which affects values at the accounting date.
+All other things being equal, the funding level of the Fund as at 31 March 2022 is likely to be significantly better than that reported at the previous formal valuation as at 31 March 2020.